Section 7: Child Protection Conferences

 - Arrange for a well-briefed representative to attend to speak to the report.

-A professional who wishes to observe a Conference may only attend with the agreement of the child (where of sufficient age and understanding to give permission), those with parental responsibility and the Chairperson.
-Agreement for observers to attend a Conference should be obtained from the parents and the child prior to the day of the conference by contacting the chairperson.
+A professional who wishes to observe a Conference may only attend with the agreement of the child (where of sufficient age and understanding to give permission), those with parental responsibility and the Chair.
+Agreement for observers to attend a Conference should be obtained from the parents and the child prior to the day of the conference by contacting the Chair.

 Babies and young children